flexcompute/Flow360PythonClient/README.md

             "maxDt" : 1.0e100, # Maximum time step
             "startEnforcingMaxDtStep" : -1, # time step at which to start enforcing maxDtStep.
 Default of -1 does not enforce a max time step.
             "updateJacobianFrequency" : 4, # Frequency at which the jacobian is updated.
-            "viscousWaveSpeedScale" : 0.0 # Scales the wave speed acording to a viscous flux.
+            "equationEvalFrequency" : 1, # Frequency at which to update the NS equation in loosely-coupled simulations "viscousWaveSpeedScale" : 0.0 # Scales the wave speed acording to a viscous flux.
 0.0 is no speed correction, with larger values providing a larger viscous wave speed correction.
         },
         "turbulenceModelSolver" : {